I-25 & Broadway station: History

-When the system was first opened in 1994, I-25 & Broadway was the southern terminus of the light rail system, at the time being served by just one route to 30th & Downing.
-On July 14, 2000, the station began seeing southbound service with the opening of the Southwest Corridor.
-The station became a major transfer point on November 17, 2006 with the completion of the T-REX project, upon which the station began seeing service to the southeast on the E, F, and H Lines.
-Service to the station by the F Line was suspended on October 20, 2020 due to the COVID-19 related service cuts.
-The C Line was then suspended on January 10, 2021, with both lines being permanently eliminated on January 8, 2023.
+When the system was first opened in 1994, I-25 & Broadway was the southern terminus of the entire light rail system, at the time being served by just one route to 30th & Downing.
+On July 14, 2000, the station began seeing onward southbound service with the opening of the Southwest Corridor, and was eventually served by the C and D Lines.
+I-25 & Broadway became a major transfer point on November 17, 2006 with the completion of the T-REX project, upon which the station began seeing service to the southeast on the E, F, and H lines.

+Service at I-25 & Broadway has varied throughout its history.
+The C and F Lines were suspended in January 2021 and October 2020, respectively, due to a reduction in ridership caused by the COVID-19 pandemic.
+Both lines were eliminated on January 8, 2023., leaving the E Line to serve passengers bound for Union Station, and the D and H Lines to serve passengers bound for the downtown loop.

+On June 7, 2026, the C Line returned to service for the first time since 2021 due to the Downtown Rail Reconstruction Project.
+The D Line was suspended in the same service change; while initially temporary, this service pattern became permanent on September 27, 2026.
+The L Line is planned to be extended to the station in 2027 in order to replace service toward the downtown loop lost by the elimination of the D Line.
+Therefore, when the Downtown Rail Reconstruction Project is complete, the station will see service toward Union Station on the C and E Lines, and toward the downtown loop on the H and L Lines.

 In 2023, the City of Denver approved plans to construct a pedestrian bridge from the I-25 & Broadway station to the west, in order to provide pedestrian access to a future development adjacent to the station as well as the South Platte River Trail.
 The bridge will be 375 feet upon its completion, with the 220 foot center section being the longest unsupported single span truss in the state of Colorado.
+The pedestrian bridge will also connect the station to Denver Summit FC Stadium, a 14,000-seat soccer-specific venue that will be the first in the city purpose-built for a women's sports team.